mandar2174/SparkAssignment/WeatherAssignment/README.md

 Assignment contains spark program to perform some analysis on weather data and generate some weather report

 Prerequisite :
-Before running program make sure you have install HDP and running. python 2.7 is installed on your machine.
+Before running program make sure you should install HDP 2.3 or above on linux machine. python 2.7 is installed on your machine.
-You have downloaded source code from githib.
-You have set hive.metastore.uris properties in spark-job.py file
+You have set hive.metastore.uris properties in spark-job.py file git should be installed on linux machine

 Main Scripts:
 weather-assignment.sh